-No person, of any country, should be afraid of getting sick because they cannot afford medical care
+No one should be afraid of getting sick because they cannot afford medical care

 In the majority of African countries, medical treatment is paid for out-of-pocket, preventive care is lacking, and diagnoses are made too late.
-These factors, in addition to system-wide corruption and the scarcity of both human and technical resources, clearly demonstrate to what extent our health and well-being depend on where we were born.
-Sub-Saharan Africa, for example, bears 24% of global burden of deseases, yet accounts for only 1% of global health financing and 3% of global health labor force.
+These factors, in addition to system-wide corruption and the scarcity of both human and technical resources, clearly demonstrate the extent to which our health and well-being are dependent on where we were born.
+Sub-Saharan Africa, for example, bears 24% of the global burden of disease, yet accounts for only 1% of global health financing and 3% of global health labor force.
 With a 50% infant mortality rate and 10% mortality rate of children under 5, Africa is permanently trapped in a public health emergency.